 Any research and development, pre-clinical testing and clinical trial activities involving any products that we are developing or may develop will be subject to extensive regulation and review by numerous governmental authorities both in the U.S. and abroad.
 In the future, we may conduct clinical trials to support approval of new products.
 We must conduct clinical studies in compliance with FDA regulations, or the FDA may take enforcement action.
 Ultimately, we may use the data collected from these clinical studies to support market clearance for these products.
 Even if our clinical trials are completed as planned, we cannot be certain that their results will support our product candidate claims or that the FDA will agree with our conclusions regarding them.
-Success in pre-clinical studies and early clinical trials does not ensure that later trials will replicate the results of prior trials and pre-clinical studies.
-The clinical trials process may fail to demonstrate that our product candidates are safe and effective for the proposed indicated uses, which could cause us to abandon a product candidate and may delay development of others.
+Success in pre-clinical studies and early clinical trials does not ensure that later clinical trials will be successful, and we cannot be sure that the later trials will replicate the results of prior trials and pre-clinical studies.
+The clinical trial process may fail to demonstrate that our product candidates are safe and effective for the proposed indicated uses, which could cause us to abandon a product candidate and may delay development of others.
 Any delay or termination of our clinical trials will delay the filing of our product submissions and, ultimately, our ability to commercialize our product candidates and generate revenues.
 It is also possible that patients enrolled in clinical trials will experience adverse side effects that are not currently part of the product candidate's profile.